 A [CD] branch of a non-[CD] Financial Institution is a [CD] Financial Institution and must report in accordance with the Agreements.

-Australia Bank has a branch J located in [CD].
+Australia Bank has a branch J, which is a permanent establishment for tax purposes, located in [CD].

 Under the terms of the US Agreement